What is a Business Tax Receipt?

 Renewing an Orange County Business Tax Receipt

-The Orange County Tax Collector issues annual, renewable Business Tax Receipts which are valid through September 30 of each year and expire on Oct 1.
+The Orange County Tax Collector issues annual, renewable Business Tax Receipts which are valid through September 30 of each year.
 On October 1, an expired Business Tax Receipt becomes delinquent and is subject to penalties each month thereafter, with a maximum penalty of 25 percent.